DevenMarrero/8-Bit_CPU/8 Bit Design Doc.md

-NOTES:
+## NOTES
 - Little Endian

 - 8 bit processor

 - 16 bit address bus (65k RAM)

 - Each instuction is 1-3 bytes, OpCode, Operand 1, Operand 2

-    - Decide how you are going to do the I/O
+- Decide how to do the I/O
     1st option: Like Rolf, add custom microcode for everything. ie OUTLC_A, OUTLD_A, OUTLC_B, OUTLD_B = Send command from A, data from A, command from B, Data from B, ect.

     Advantages: All I/O can be connected to bus             Disadvantages: Requires tons of microcode, more tedius to program

-        *2nd option: Like 65c02, Wire the I/O to the ram address lines.
+    -2nd option: Like 65c02, Wire the I/O to the ram address lines.

     Advantages: Simpler to program, looks better            Disadvantages: I/0 to be wired to second address Bus, Takes up memory space

     RESETING:
         -74HC377 does not have reset, registers will have garbage on startup -Only a problem for the instruction register because control lines will activate -Idea is to connect reset switch to upper half of unused ROM, 0x8000 - 0xFFF will be bootcode to clear registers.

-==ADDRESSING MODES==
+## ADDRESSING MODES
-    Immediate Value  #$8000 - Value directly provided in machine code via instruction Absolute          $8000 - Value located at memory address provided in machine code Register           R1 - Value is being stored in one of the registers Register Indirect [R1]- Value is at memory address currently contained in a register
+Immediate Value  #$8000 - Value directly provided in machine code via instruction

+Absolute          $8000 - Value located at memory address provided in machine code

+Register           R1 - Value is being stored in one of the registers

+Register Indirect [R1]- Value is at memory address currently contained in a register

-== INSTRUCTIONS ==
+## INSTRUCTIONS
 NOP

 HLT

 OUT

 ADD

 ADC

 SUB

 SUBB

 CMP

 AND

 OR

 NOT

 NOR

 XOR

 INC

 DEC

 SHL

 SHR

 SAR

 LOD

 STO

 MOV

 JMP

 JE

 JZ

 JN

 PUSH

 POP

 CALL

 RET

-==INSTRUCTION LAYOUT==
+## INSTRUCTION LAYOUT
 xxyyyzzz

 Where xx is the OpCode

 yyy is the first register/Operand

 zzz is the second register/Operand

-==OPCODES==
+## OPCODES
 Registers:
     A : 000
     B : 001
     C : 010
     T : 011
     SP : 100
     PC : 101
     IMM : 111

-==ALU FUNCTIONS==
+## ALU FUNCTIONS

-== LAYOUT ==
+## LAYOUT
                 +-----------|BUS|-----------+
     HLT     -   |    CLK    |   |  PR / PC  | PCE PRO PCO JMPH JMPL (OPT.
 HILO) -
                 +-----------|   |-----------+